-Below are just a few of my columns that have been published in the Appleton Post-Crescent.
+Below are just a few of my columns that have been published in the Appleton Post-Crescent and other sites.

 Political Opinions and Personal Identity

 When our opinions become part of our identity, we can get stuck.

 Asking the Right Questions About Healthcare

 If we keep asking the wrong questions, we’ll keep getting the wrong answers.

 Insights from my experiences with interpreters in light of the immigration debate.

 How two memos, written over 100 years apart, can teach us about citizenship.

 Thinking about 21st trade policies amidst 14th century towns.

 Explaining How the Election Works